 Situm was designed to work with any beacon available in the market and nowadays, to our experience, there are plenty of vendors that produce high-quality beacons with different characteristics and price ranges.

-However, two brands have stood out for us because of their good quality/cost ratio: Accent Systems and Kontakt.io.
+However, two brands have stood out for us because of their good quality/cost ratio: Kontakt.io, Moko Smart and Accent Systems.

 Kontakt.io is a Bluetooth Low Energy family based on Nordic Semiconductors nRF52832 chipset.